itsrafsanjani/react-eslint-prettier-starter/README.md

-# React, Tailwind, Prettier, Eslint Starter
+# React, Prettier, Eslint Starter

 > Starter for faster development.
 Just clone and use!

+# Rules for using this starter

+- You must have [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) installed in VSCode
+- You have to use `LF` instead of `CLRF`.
+You will find it at the bottom navigation bar of VSCode.

 # Getting Started with Create React App